 At the beginning of the custom software development process, you’re likely feeling excited and eager to see things take shape.
 You may also feel a bit worried about the process of turning your concept into a real, functioning product that you can rely on for years to come.
 It’s understandable; the process for delivering custom software projects isn’t always clear.
 It’s a daunting undertaking that can span months, cost thousands, and require a level of commitment that’s unexpected.

-At FrogSlayer, each project starts with a Project Kickoff session, which leads into a Research, Design & Planning (RDP) phase.
+At FrogSlayer, each project starts with a Project Kickoff session, which leads into a Discovery, Design & Planning (DDP) phase.
 This phase of the project serves as the foundation for everything that happens afterwards.
 For our clients, this is the most interesting and exciting parts of working with FrogSlayer.

 Software projects are ripe with risk – only 42% succeed.
 On the other hand, FrogSlayer boasts a 96.5% success rate.
 How?

-With our RDP, we minimize the guesswork upfront to de-risk the project and accelerate development.
+With our DDP, we minimize the guesswork upfront to de-risk the project and accelerate development.

-Purpose & Benefits of Research, Design & Planning
+Purpose & Benefits of Discovery, Design & Planning

 - Helping you discover new and better opportunities for your business and software